-Faculty and staff may be eligible for tuition waivers.
-Employees must be employed on a half-time basis or more to be eligible for tuition waivers at any campus for a maximum of six credits per semester.
-Faculty/staff tuition waiver applicants must follow the same admissions requirements, procedures and deadline as other students.
-Once accepted, registration is only during the Late Registration period.
-Refer to Human Resources department.
+Employees must be employed half-time or more to be eligible for tuition waivers at any UH Campus for a maximum of six credit hours per semester.
+Faculty/staff tuition waiver applicants must follow the same Admissions requirements, procedures and deadline as other students.
+Once accepted, registration must occur only during the Late Registration period.
+Refer to the Human Resources Department for more information.